snow2650/snow2650/README.md

  💬 Holding degrees in both **Computer Science & MBA**, blending technical skills with strategic thinking

- 🔭 Currently building a **Monopoly Deal Android app with LAN mode**
+ 🔭 Currently building a **Blackjack Card Counting Simulator**

- 🌱 Expanding my skillset with **Azure, Ruby, and Kotlin**
+ 🌱 Expanding my skillset with **C#, Azure, Rust, and Kotlin**

-⚡ Fun fact : **Seals's personality are more like cats than dogs**
+⚡ Fun fact : **A Bluy Jay is not blue.
+The structual coloration of its feather makes it SEEMS like blue.**

-💼 Looking for software development and data roles in Canada 🇨🇦
+💼 Looking for software development and data roles in Vancouver, Canada 🇨🇦

  </div>